JB395/documents2/README.md

 ##### Qtum Core version 0.20.2

 Qtum Core version 0.20.2 “FastLane” was released on March 20, 2012, and is available for download at https://github.com/qtumproject/qtum/releases.
-Version 0.20.2 is a mandatory update with a hard fork to implement new features, primarily 32-second block spacing:
+Version 0.20.2 is a **MANDITORY UPDATE** with a hard fork to implement new features, primarily 32-second block spacing:

 * Testnet block 806,600 on March 26, 2021